cgustave/netcontrol/netcontrol/ssh/README.md

      |      Read up to 10 blocks until we can identify the shell prompt
      |      prompt is stored in self.prompt
      |      It can be called after a shell_send to make sure we have received an
-     |      aknowledgment prompt from the device
+     |      acknowledgment prompt from the device
      |      While waiting for prompt, all output received is stored in the
      |      ssh.output for processing
      |